jordanbleakney-png/dance-hive-web/README.md

 ## Billing Plan (GoCardless)

 - Replace the Stripe test flow with GoCardless hosted redirect to create a customer + mandate, then create a subscription.
-- Compute the monthly amount from `enrollmentCount` (e.g., Â£30 Ã— active classes, or a tiered mapping) and update the GC subscription amount.
+- Compute the monthly amount from `enrollmentCount` (e.g., £30 × active classes, or a tiered mapping) and update the GC subscription amount.
 GC uses a fixed amount per subscription (no quantity field).
 - Prefer applying amount changes from the next collection date.
-If you need midâ€‘cycle adjustments, create oneâ€‘off Payments for proration.
+If you need mid‑cycle adjustments, create one‑off Payments for proration.

 ## Next Steps

-- Admin modal: optional â€œAdd Childâ€ form to create children quickly and attach enrollments.
+- Admin modal: optional “Add Child” form to create children quickly and attach enrollments.
-- Member dashboard: show perâ€‘child enrollments and â€œClasses: Nâ€ summary.
+- Member dashboard: show per‑child enrollments and “Classes: N” summary.
 - GoCardless integration: redirect flow, webhooks, and subscription amount updates driven by `enrollmentCount`.

 ### Data/Index Notes
  - `enrollments` is the source of truth for who is in which class.
 Indexes:
   - Unique `{ userId: 1, classId: 1 }` (prevents duplicate enrollment)
   - `{ userId: 1 }`, `{ classId: 1 }` for lookups
  - `enrollmentCount` is derived as `enrollments.length` and returned by `/api/customers/[email]` for convenience.

+## Admin Archive/Restore & Reactivation (Overview)

+- Archive (Admin): moves a member�s `user`, `children`, and `enrollments` to `previousCustomers` and deletes them from active collections.
+Archived users are excluded from Admin Trials and Teacher registers.
+- Previous Customers page: `/admin/previous-customers` lists archived users with columns Parent, Child, Email, Archived (date only), Reason, and Actions (Restore).
+Restoring removes the row immediately.
+- Restore (Admin): recreates the user + children from the snapshot and normalizes the account to `role = "customer"`, `membership.status = "none"`, and `flags.reactivationPending = true`.
+- Reactivation journey: on the next login after restore, the dashboard shows a �Welcome back� modal with a "Re-activate Membership" CTA.
+After checkout completes, the Stripe webhook activates membership and clears the `flags.reactivationPending` flag.

+## API and Data Model Updates (2025-10)

+- Account Overview: `/api/account/overview` now returns `children[]` and includes `flags` alongside `membership` so the dashboard can show the returning-customer copy.
+- Admin Endpoints:
+  - `/api/admin/users/archive` archives a member to `previousCustomers`.
+  - `/api/admin/users/restore` restores a previous customer and sets `reactivationPending`.
+  - `/api/admin/previous-customers` lists archived users (restored entries are excluded).
+- Enrollments per child: `enrollments` documents include `childId`.
+The unique index is `{ userId: 1, childId: 1, classId: 1 }` to prevent duplicates per child.
+- Stripe webhook: upon successful membership activation, the handler also clears `flags.reactivationPending`.

+## Developer Utilities

+- `npm run reset-test-data` wipes and reseeds test data (see `scripts/resetTestData.js`).
+- `npm run create-indexes` creates required MongoDB indexes (unique and TTL), including the webhook idempotency TTL on `processedEvents`.

 ### Billing Notes (GoCardless)
-- Compute monthly price from `enrollmentCount` (e.g., Â£30 Ã— count or tiered mapping) and update the GoCardless subscription amount.
+- Compute monthly price from `enrollmentCount` (e.g., £30 × count or tiered mapping) and update the GoCardless subscription amount.
 GC does not support quantities; amount is fixed per subscription.
 - Prefer applying the new amount from the next collection date (simple to operate).
 If you need mid-cycle adjustments, create one-off payments for proration.

+## Reactivation QA Checklist

+- Prepare
+  - Run
+pm run reset-test-data (optional) and pm run create-indexes.
+  - Ensure Stripe webhook secret is configured and the webhook handler is reachable in dev.
+- Archive a member
+  - From Admin Users, archive a member (or call /api/admin/users/archive).
+  - Verify previousCustomers contains a snapshot.
+Confirm users, children, and enrollments are removed.
+  - Confirm Admin Trials and Teacher registers do not list the archived user/trials.
+- Restore the customer
+  - Use /admin/previous-customers ?
+Restore.
+Row should disappear after success.
+  - Verify restored user has ole = customer, membership.status = none, and lags.reactivationPending = true.
+  - Verify children are recreated for the user.
+- Member login (returning)
+  - Log in as the restored user.
+A modal should show �Welcome back, {FirstName}!� with the returning copy and a "Re-activate Membership" CTA.
+  - Close with "Not now" hides the modal; reloading should show it again until activation.
+- Checkout and webhook
+  - Click CTA to start checkout; complete the flow.
+  - Confirm webhook sets membership.status = active and unsets lags.reactivationPending.
+  - Next login: modal no longer appears; dashboard reflects active membership.
+- Enrollments and UI
+  - Verify enrolled classes render per child (grouped by childId) where applicable.
+  - Admin/Class detail pages show the correct child for multi-child households.
+- Previous Customers hygiene
+  - Restored user should no longer appear in /admin/previous-customers.
+  - Archived entries show date only in the "Archived" column.